 Ian is an active member of numerous industry associations and serves the community through his pro bono work, including obtaining asylum in the United States for a client who was violently persecuted in her native country.

-- Representation of nationwide retailer Tuesday Morning Corporation in its successful Chapter 11 reorganization that resulted in payment in full to creditors and reinstatement of equity.
+- Representation of a nationwide retailer in its successful Chapter 11 reorganization that resulted in payment in full to creditors and reinstatement of equity.

 - Representation of Erickson Incorporated and its affiliates in their Chapter 11 reorganization in the Northern District of Texas.
 Erickson confirmed a plan of reorganization less than five months after filing for bankruptcy; which reduced Erickson’s debt by over $400 million.